blake-regalia/worker.js/README.md

 ## Example
 ----------
 Let's take a long list of words, reverse the letters in each word, and then sort that list.
-Pretty straightforward?
+Pretty straightforward.
+Here's a single-threaded way to do it:

 *serial.js*:
 ```js